PiciAkk/fibonacci.py/README.md

 python3 main.py num
 ```

-*Note: Instead of num,you can specify how many fibonacci numbers you want to display*
+*Note: Instead of num, you can specify how many fibonacci numbers you want to display*